jmsquires21/Bird-Classifications/README.md

 |     Family     | 35                | 15.2%             | 98.7%             | 61.1%            |
 |     Species    | 200               | 0.5%              | 86.3%             | 30.5%            |

-### Closer Look at Order
+-----------------INSERT Chart of model pros & Cons
+* As expected, we see that the model that was run at the order level (12 classes) had the highest performance at 87.6%.
+This model was also the most flexible in that it responded positively to L2 regularization, batch normalization, and dropout layers.
+* The family and species level models had a significantly lower accuracy level due to the increase in number of classes.
+Additionally, I found that these models reacted more unfavorably to regularization or further dense layers than the order model.

+#### Taxonomic Order Modeling Results

 ![Confusion Matrix Order](/Visualizations/order_confusion_matrix.png)

-* Given that the Order model had the best scores and is the easiest to view in a confusion matrix,  we can see that Passeriformes performed the best at 96% accuracy.
+* Given that the Order model had the best scores and can be easily summarized in a confusion matrix,  we can see that Passeriformes performed the best at 96% accuracy.
 This is intuitive because Passeriformes was the majority class, making up 67% of the images.
 * On the other hand, we see that Gaviiformes and Cuculiformes struggled with only 33% and 35% accuracy, respectively.
-They were both relatively small classes.
+They were both relatively mid to small classes.
-*For Gaviiformes, we see that the predictions were across the board, and there wasn't a dominant prediction class.
+* Gaviiformes' predictions were across the board, and there wasn't a dominant prediction class.
 However, Cuculiformes were classified as Passeriformes 60% of the time.
-Upon further manual inspection, they were difficult to distinguish from various Passeriformes species.
+Upon further manual inspection, they proved to be difficult to distinguish from various Passeriformes species.

-### Learnings:
+### Learnings & Next Steps :
 * Given the extensive number of classes in the original dataset (the 200 species), this was a big limiting factor in reaching reasonably high accuracy in our model.
-By aggregating the data using the taxonomic hierarchy structure, this proved to be a good solution to the issue of too many classes.
-It was also interesting to see how model performance changed once we reduced the number of classes to orders and families.
+By aggregating the data using the taxonomic hierarchy structure, we were able to significantly improve our predictions and provide a tiered approach to accuracy.
-* The models seemed to benefit from data augmentation, with adding Tensorflow's layers.RandomRotation and layers.RandomFlip step in the Sequential() setup.
+* The models seemed to strongly benefit from data augmentation, with adding Tensorflow's layers.RandomRotation and layers.RandomFlip step in the Sequential() setup.
 Leveraging an existing pre-trained model and implementing transfer learning also had a huge impact on the accuracy levels.
-I used MobileNet V2.
-* Early stopping, regularization, and adding dropout layers also benefitted my model's performance.
+I used MobileNetV2.
+Early stopping, regularization, and adding dropout layers also benefitted the order model's performance.
 * In order to further improve the accuracy of our neural network, I would pursue obtaining more computing power to run more advanced models.
-I used Google Colab Pro to run the models above, but I would've ideally had access to AWS.
-I was unable to obtain the adequate number of GPU instances, but given more time, I'd like to find some other resources.

-### Next Steps:
-* Address the issue of imbalanced classes
-* I'd like to continue to develop more advanced models by gaining access to AWS or another hosted server to eliminate bandwidth issues
+I used Google Colab Pro, but I'd like to find a more scalable solution with more GPU instances in the future.
+Google Cloud and AWS are two options I'd consider to eliminate bandwidth issues.
+* In the future, I'd like to get more image data to improve the model.
+60 images per class *Inbalanced classes